Skip to content

 The history of the old wells

-There are two old wells in Lai Chi Wo Village, one of which is located at the corner of the lane (i.e. the sloping road next to the hollow tree).
-In the past, villagers needed to go to the nearest water well to fetch water for cooking, bathing and cleaning.
-When fetching water, villagers need to remove the wire mesh on the water well and use a hemp rope to hang the bucket down to fetch water.
-During the process, villagers must carefully control the amount of water in the bucket to avoid falling into the well due to the heavy bucket.
-To avoid making multiple trips back and forth, most families have a water tank next to the stove to store water.
+There are two old wells in Lai Chi Wo Village, one is located at a path connecting East Gate to the fields and the other is located at a lane corner, adjacent to the hollow tree on the sloping ground.
+In the past, villagers fetched water from the nearest water well for all their daily needs, including cooking, bathing and cleaning.
+When fetching water, villagers needed to remove the protective wire mesh from the well opening and lower a bucket with a hemp rope to fetch water.
+During the process, villagers had to carefully control the amount of water in the bucket to avoid the risk of being pulled into the well by a heavy, overfilled bucket.
+To avoid making multiple trips back and forth, most families kept a water tank next to their stove to store water.

-In the 1950s, the villagers built a reservoir on the mountain and applied for plumbing materials to lay water pipes.
-Every household began to have drinking water supply and no longer needed to fetch water from the water wells.
-Despite the above, the two old wells have been preserved till today and still have water in it.
+In the 1950s, the villagers built a reservoir on the mountain and laid a network of water pipes.
+Every household began to have a direct water supply and no longer needed to fetch water from the water wells.
+Despite the modernisation, the two old wells have been preserved till today and still have water in it.